guptv93/guptv93.github.io/_probability/classical_inference.md

 In Bayesian view, the unknown variables are treated as random variables with known prior distrubtions.
 We conduct an experiment, make some observation $X$, and then try to infer the value of the random variable $\Theta$ during the conducted experiment.
 We derive a posterior distribution $P(\Theta \mid X)$ which tells us how likely it is that $\Theta = \theta$ when the observation $X$ was made.

-By contrast, <!--excerpt--> in Classical Inference, the unknown quantity $\theta$ is viewed as a deterministic constant that happens to be unknown.
-It then strives to develop an estimate of $\theta$ that has some performance guarantees (confidence interval). <!--excerpt--> Suppose that we are trying to measure a physical constant, say the mass of the electron, by means of noisy experiments.
+By contrast, in Classical Inference, the unknown quantity $\theta$ is viewed as a deterministic constant that happens to be unknown.
+It then strives to develop an estimate of $\theta$ that has some performance guarantees (confidence interval).
+Suppose that we are trying to measure a physical constant, say the mass of the electron, by means of noisy experiments.
 The classical statistician will argue that the mass of the electron, while unknown, is just a constant, and that there is no justification for modeling it as a random variable.
-The Bayesian statistician will counter that a prior distribution simply reflects our Rtate of knowledge.
+The Bayesian statistician will counter that a prior distribution simply reflects our state of knowledge.
 For example, if we already know from past experiments a rough range for this quantity, we can express this knowledge by postulating a prior distribution which is concentrated over that range.

 A classical statistician will often object to the arbitrariness of picking a particular prior.
 A Bayesian statistician will counter that every statistical procedure contains some hidden choices.
 Furthermore, in some cases, classical methods turn out to be equivalent to Bayesian ones, for a particular choice of a prior.
 By locating all of the assumptions in one place, in the form of a prior, the Bayesian statistician contends that these assumptions are brought to the surface and are amenable to scrutiny.